Magna Carta

 After John's death, the regency government of his young son, Henry III, reissued the document in 1216, stripped of some of its more radical content, in an unsuccessful bid to build political support for their cause.
-At the end of the war in 1217, it formed part of the peace treaty agreed at Lambeth, where the document acquired the name "Magna Carta", to distinguish it from the smaller Charter of the Forest which was issued at the same time.
+At the end of the war in 1217, it formed part of the peace treaty agreed at Lambeth, where the document acquired the name "Magna Carta", to distinguish it from the smaller Charter of the Forest, which was issued at the same time.
 Short of funds, Henry reissued the charter again in 1225 in exchange for a grant of new taxes.
 His son, Edward I, repeated the exercise in 1297, this time confirming it as part of England's statute law.
-The charter became part of English political life and was typically renewed by each monarch in turn, although as time went by and the fledgling Parliament of England passed new laws, it lost some of its practical significance.
+However, Magna Carta was not unique; other legal documents of its time, both in England and beyond, made broadly similar statements of rights and limitations on the powers of the Crown.
+The charter became part of English political life and was typically renewed by each monarch in turn.
+As time went by and the fledgling Parliament of England passed new laws, it lost some of its practical significance.